aludwin1/pulse/README.md

 ## Disclaimer

 This app relies on an API key that I have access to via a 14 day trial that started on 9/20/2018.
-Therefor, this app will no longer be functional after it's expiration.
+Therefore, this app will no longer be functional after it's expiration.